yababay/SignalR-ticker/README.md

 The page will be opened in seperate tab of your default browser.

 The most interest branch here is `d3-line-chart`.
 It demonstrates dynamically pushing data received from server into d3 chart.

+Is there a way to express the same idea with Python?
+Of course!
+You cat see a solution on the `pithon` branch.
+But it is made with simple Websocket, not SignalR connection.